JKSenthil/CSCI2951O-Final/README.md

 # CSCI2951O-Final Project

-Simulated Annealing Solver.
+Simulated Annealing Solver in Python.

 Check the `presentation.pdf` files for details.